stewartad1/RapidEdge/README.md

 If you need quick measurements for the rendered object, call `http://localhost:8000/api/dxf/render/metrics` with the same upload.
-The response includes maximum width/length in both millimeters and inches, reported from ezdxf's bounding-box calculations.
+The response includes maximum width/length in both millimeters and inches, plus a calculated bounding-box area in square inches, reported from ezdxf's bounding-box calculations.

 ## Testing